lewagon/dotfiles/01-Ruby/01-Programming-basics/Optional-04-Morse-Code/README.md

 ### Specs

-First, impement the `encode` method which will take a text as a parameter and return the Morse sequence for it.
-Letters of the same word will be separated by a space, and words will be separated by a pipe character `|`.
+First, implement the `encode` method which will take a text as a parameter and return the Morse sequence for it.
+Letters of the same word will be separated by a space and words will be separated by a pipe character `|`.

 For example, the sentence `"Hi Guys"` should be encoded into `".... ..|--. ..- -.-- ..."`

-Once the encoder is working, ou can start working on the `decode` method which will do the opposite!
+Once the encoder is working, you can start working on the `decode` method which will do the opposite!